eastern-all-stars/star-spark/README.md

 Have a cup of coffee and wait util the job is over.

-You can also upload json and jar files to oozie, and let oozie schedule the spark job.
+You can also upload job description file and jar to hdfs, and let Oozie schedule the spark job.